aqiu384/p5r-walkthrough/src/ace-how-to-use.md

 | 3 or 4 | 2 |
 | 5, 7, or 10 | 3 |

+#### Crossword Rotation
+* On set evenings you can complete a crossword in Leblanc and receive **(Knowledge +2)**
+* Completing a crossword does not take time
+* Crossword answers will carry over to the next crossword evening unless completed
+* If the answer does not match the guide you have missed a day

+#### Aojiru Rotation
+* On Sundays you can drink aojiru for Y5000 from the Shibuya underground walkway and receive **(Social Stat +2)**
+* Drinking aojiru does not take time
+* The stat type received from aojiru works off a set rotation and will carry over to the next Sunday unless purchased
+* If the stat gain does not match the guide you have missed a day

+#### Random Stats from Billiards
+* Playing billiards will grant a **(Random Stat +3)** except for Kindness
+* These random stat gains are excluded from the stat progression
+* If you are behind on social stats, you can use this opportunity to reload for the stat you need

 #### Metaverse Progress
-* All palaces were cleared on Normal using the minimum number of in-game days without using SP items
+* All palaces were cleared on Hard using the minimum number of in-game days
-* Similarly you can clear palaces however you like as long as you adhere to the schedule
+* Similarly you can clear palaces however you wish as long as you adhere to the schedule
 * When infiltrating Mementos you must finish all listed requests to proceed with confidant schedule
 * Helpful suggestions are listed under Palace Tips section